 Please visit the website to find out more about the parish of St. Teresa’s. http://stteresasheaton.org.uk/

-During the months of November and May, children from across the school gather on a Tuesday lunchtime for Rosary Club.
+During the month of May, children from across the school gather on a Tuesday lunchtime for Rosary Club.
 This is an opportunity for the children to offer up their own prayers and personal intentions to God while praying the rosary.

 Prayers are led by the children and the children take pride in choosing the prayer focus for the next meeting.
 The children thoroughly enjoy using a range of mediums to make rosary beads.